What Is C.E.M.&.N.T.? . . .

 Some people have accidents or traumatic events (physical, psychological or emotional) speeding up this accumulation, sometimes dramatically and instantly.
 More often than not, though, it slowly, quietly sneaks up in the background over many years.

-Fourth . . .
-We have tools available to reverse or at least slow down this tension accumulation process.
+Sixth . . .
+We have built in tools available to reverse or at least slow down this tension accumulation process.
+This also reduces or eliminates Chronic Muscle Tension and Nerve Pain.
 These tools consist primarily of our own intelligence and our body and its own functions.
 Although we can occasionally apply an external tool, or a prop, or another human being, to assist us in reversing our tension accumulations. …

-Bodywork / Yoga / Whole Health Therapeutics* . . .
+Bodywork with Whole Health Therapeutics* . . .

 * For Yoga Teachers or Bodyworkers wanting to move toward providing Yoga Therapy, DSL EdgeWork is the more overtly therapeutic aspect of the DSL approach.
 Although some of it is much easier to learn in Live Trainings, many of the basics are on this website, in the Member’s Area, including the foundations of Preventive Yoga Therapeutics.

 This is a way of working therapeutically without having to deal directly with people’s specific symptoms or conditions.
 This reduces or eliminates potential legal risks with state licensed activity and Scope of Practice issues.
 Yet you’d be amazed how many problems clear up with this generalized, non-specific, “non-diagnostic” approach.

 The Basic Tension Release System applied to generically indicated muscle groups can substantially reduce or eliminate many problems of MANY people.

 The hands-on, myo-structural bodywork, which is actually yoga-based bodywork, can be self-applied, or applied by a family member or friend, or a by massage or bodywork therapist, or a yoga teacher / educator / therapist.